Lynn Aase MUN Legacy Foundation

 How the Legend Began

-It’s been almost 50 years since Lynn Aase started a Model United Nations program at a SoCal high school known more for surfing than academics and brashly took its first cohort across the country to compete at the Harvard MUN conference.
+It’s been more than 50 years since Lynn Aase started a Model United Nations program at a SoCal high school known more for surfing than academics and brashly took its first cohort across the country to compete at the Harvard MUN conference.
 From the beginning, Aase had big plans.
 He saw MUN as a way to transform honors academics into competitive sport.
 And he intended to have his team play in the big leagues.

 https://d2g8igdw686xgo.cloudfront.net/58119491_1628298669890459_r.jpeg